 What To Do With Left-Over Grilled Salmon?

-There was extra salmon because my oldest daughter decided to go watch one of her schoolmates play basketball in a local summer league.
+There was extra salmon because my oldest daughter decided to watch one of her schoolmates play basketball in a local summer league.
 So for lunch today, my youngest daughter searched online for a recipe to use the salmon and found one we adapted to work with ingredients we had on hand.

-The original recipe called for arugula for the greens but we didn't have any so we substituted romaine lettuce.
-The romaine worked fine and I'm sure you could try red or green leaf lettuce or even bib lettuce.
+The original recipe called for arugula for the greens, but we didn't have any, so we substituted romaine lettuce.
+The romaine worked fine, and I'm sure you could try red or green leaf lettuce or even bib lettuce.

 Grilled Salmon and Avocado Salad Recipe

-2 Tablespoons sour cream
+- 2 tablespoons sour cream

-1 Tablespoon Dijon mustard
+- 1 tablespoon Dijon mustard

 - 1 large avocado

-Salt & pepper, to taste
+- salt & pepper to taste

-Prep all the ingredients.
+- Prep all the ingredients.

-In a medium sized bowl, add the chopped celery, lettuce, sour cream and Dijon mustard.
-Add the lemon zest and juice from 1/2 a lemon and give all the ingredients a gentle stir.
+- Add the chopped celery, lettuce, sour cream, and Dijon mustard in a medium-sized bowl.
+Add the lemon zest and juice from ½ a lemon and gently stir all the ingredients.

-Using a fork, flake pieces of salmon from the filet and add them to the rest of the salad.
+- Using a fork, flake pieces of salmon from the filet and add them to the rest of the salad.
 Again, give all the ingredients a gentle stir.
-You want to be careful so you end up with nice chunks of salmon.
+You want to be careful, so you end up with nice chunks of salmon.

-Slice the avocado in half long ways, remove the pit and score the avocado halves into crosspatch cubes.
-Using a spoon, carefully remove the avocado cubes from each half being careful to preserve the skin.
+- Slice the avocado in half long ways, remove the pit and score the avocado halves into crosspatch cubes.
+Using a spoon, carefully remove the avocado cubes from each half, being careful to preserve the skin.

-Add the avocado cubes to the rest of the salad mixture and again carefully stir to combine all the ingredients.
+- Add the avocado cubes to the rest of the salad mixture and again carefully stir to combine all the ingredients.

-Spoon the avocado and salmon salad back into the avocado skins and serve.
-The salad is delicious and the presentation is spectacular.
+- Spoon the avocado and salmon salad back into the avocado skins and serve.
+The salad is delicious, and the presentation is spectacular.